Most tables in MyCorbu can be filtered in order to focus on just the records that you are interested in.

 This article explains how this special Role type is used in the BOOKS feature.

-This article contains all the Tips you need to get started using Books without any hiccups.
-Nothing here is difficult, but it will save you a lot of aggravation if you take these steps first before diving into Books.
+This article contains all the Tips you need to get started using Bookkeeping without any hiccups.
+Nothing here is difficult, but it will save you a lot of aggravation if you take these steps first before diving in.

 The MyCorbu Bookkeeping feature in BOOKS does two things simultaneously: PROJECT Bookkeeping and OFFICE Bookkeeping.
 PROJECT Bookkeeping tracks how each Project is doing, and OFFICE Bookkeeping tracks how you are doing overall.